ac-rodriguez/ac-rodriguez/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD student at ETH Zurich working at the intersection of Remote Sensing, Computer Vision and Machine Learning.
-I joined the [EcoVision Lab](https://prs.igp.ethz.ch/ecovision.html) in 2017 after finishing my master studies in Statistics at ETH Zurich.
+I am a software developer specialized on **satellite image analysis** with **machine learning** models for environmental monitoring.
+I have several years of experience developing machine learning models with business partners on a project basis.
+My scientific publications showcase: (1) models that can deal with small and biased training datasets; (2) how to design \textbf{cost-saving labelling schemes} for large datasets, and (3) early use-cases of **generative models**.
+After finishing my PhD at ETH Zurich under the supervision of Prof. Konrad Schinlder and Prof. Jan D. Wegner, I **co-founded** [Kapok.ai](https://kapok.ai/), a start-up focused on machine learning models for agriculture and ESG sectors.

-Born and raised in Colombia, I developed a broader perception of global challenges like poverty, human rights and deforestation; which is why I actively direct my research towards solving them.
+Born and raised in Colombia, I developed a broader perception of global challenges like sustainable development, biodiversity monitoring, poverty and human rights.

-My current research interests are Machine Learning for Optical and Radar satellite imagery in large-scale applications, Fine-grained classification and Semi-supervised learning.
+Outside of work I like to row with the [Zurich Penguins](https://zurichpenguins.ch/), do CrossFit and meditate.

-{{< icon name="download" pack="fas" >}} See my {{< staticref "media/CV_ANDRES_RODRIGUEZ_2022.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} See my {{< staticref "media/CV_ANDRES_RODRIGUEZ.pdf" "newtab" >}}CV{{< /staticref >}}.

-*Contact*: andres.rodriguez(at)geod.baug.ethz.ch
+*Contact*: andrescamilor (at) gmail.com